 Northwestern University is a world-renowned private research university in Evanston, IL, a suburb of Chicago, and their location has allowed them to grow into one of the leading institutions in the nation for business, technology, and entrepreneurship.
 It’s no surprise, then, that they have collaborated with Trilogy Education Services, an education corporation specializing in university boot camps, to provide working professionals throughout the Chicago area with a top-tier programming boot camp.

-Northwestern’s Trilogy-directed boot camp is the only university-backed program of its kind in Illinois, a full slate of programming learning designed to be completed in 24 weeks.
-The Northwestern boot camp is offered at both the Evanston and downtown Chicago campuses from January to June, and students need not have coding experience.
+Northwestern’s Trilogy-directed boot camp is the only university-backed program of its kind in Illinois, to offer a full slate of programming learning designed to be completed in either 12 (part-time) or 24 (full-time) weeks.
+The Northwestern boot camp is offered at both the Evanston and downtown Chicago campuses.
+Both options have several start dates throughout the year, so it is best to refer to the program’s website for the next upcoming program dates.
 It’s a fast, intensive way for Illinois professionals to learn coding, and in addition to the Northwestern reputation, students get access to career coaching and support.

 Part of the University of California system – arguably the top public university system in the nation – UCLA has always been at the forefront of business, technology, and innovation.
 In fact, as an original node of the ARPANET, UCLA was instrumental in bringing about the internet and modern communication as we know it – as well as helping to shape computer science and programming for years to come.